-Another building block of the Priory student experience is community service, with juniors and seniors completing at least 40 hours each year as a requirement for graduation.
-Beyond the requirement, there are service opportunities throughout the year sponsored by clubs and organizations and by Chaplaincy, and even regular events like "dress down days" (when the dress code is waived) take on a service orientation to raise money for community organizations.
-Many students go above and beyond the required hours, with a high percentage each year earning Presidential Service Award recognition.
+Community service is another building block of the Priory student experience, with juniors and seniors completing at least 40 hours each year as a requirement for graduation.
+Many students go beyond the required hours, with a significant percentage earning Presidential Service Award recognition each year.
+Priory also supports events like "dress down days" – when the dress code is waived – that take on a service orientation to raise money for community organizations.

 The Priory experienced is truly unique.
 Come visit and learn more about what makes Priory feel so much like home.